Kaliurang, Central Java, Indonesia

 A museum guide told history and introduced royal personages through anecdotes that sounded more like insider information than staid textbook facts.
 She balanced off reverence with a sense of familiar intimacy.
 The museum cast the spotlight on female members of the royal family.
 The most memorable was Gusti Nurul, a forward-thinking woman endowed with beauty and athletic skills, who was the first princess to reject polygamy (sultans would have scores of concubines).

 The museum celebrated art, not only by displaying its past glories, but also by promoting its development.
 A modern art gallery and a traditional Javanese dance studio were within its grounds.
-Before exiting the museum, we met a group of children who had just finished practicing their dance routines.
+Before exiting the museum, we met a group of children marching out from their dance practice.

 Ganesha was generally regarded as the god of wisdom, but in Java, he was also the creator and destroyer of obstacles – twin traits he shared with the mystical Merapi.
 On October 25, 2010, exactly a month after I left Indonesia, Mount Merapi started spewing lava and ash.
 This eruption lasted for weeks and had claimed more than 150 lives.
 Merapi, after all, means “mountain of fire.”
 Paulus, my Indonesian friend, texted me this message:

 The mountain is raging.
 The place u visited, the museum, that’s the red zone.
 Covered with ash n vulcanic material.

 In the place of my selfish litany, I prayed for that part of Java: for its art and historical relics, and more importantly, for Phony and the people of Kaliurang.